Mother-Daughter Preciousness: Zonnique Opens Up About Motherhood, Shares New Photos Of Her Precious Pullins Heir

 Zonnique Pullins has had a unique experience delivering a baby recently, during a global pandemic and the star is opening up a little bit more about that journey.
 The 24-year-old reality star and singer hosted her own ‘question and answer’ with fans in her Instagram stories, opening up about breastfeeding and shared new photos of her baby girl.

-A fan asked Zonnique simply “how’s motherhood?” to kick off the questions and Zonnique joked about her baby girl not giving her space and sharing a photo as proof:
+A fan asked Zonnique simply “how’s motherhood?” to kick off her Q&A session.
+Zonnique joked about her baby girl not giving her space and shared a sweet photo of her newborn baby snuggled up right underneath her:

 This question is already in the box a million times…and it’s giving no space in the bed.
 Might as well be sharing a body type hood.”

-We can imagine Zonnique is experiencing a lot of adjustments after welcoming her first baby!
-She transformed from big sis of five to mommy of her own.
-When asked if she found breast feeding “painful,” she instructed her followers to look at her facial expression as she shared a photo of her breastfeeding her newborn in the hospital.
+We can imagine Zonnique is experiencing a lot of adjustments after welcoming her first baby.
+She transformed from a big sister of five to a mommy of her own.
+When asked if she found breastfeeding “painful,” she instructed her followers to look at her facial expression as she shared a photo of her breastfeeding her newborn in the hospital.

-Swipe to see all of Zonnique’s motherhood photos, shared her by ItsOnsite.
+Swipe to see all of Zonnique’s motherhood photos, shared by ItsOnsite.

-Zonnique may have opened up a bit but she’s still keep a few things sacred about her daughter, including her face and name.
-Mom aka G-Ma Tiny Harris was the first to announce the arrival of her grand daughter back in December, writing “Congratulations to my 1st 💙 my LuvBug @zonniquejailee”.
+Zonnique may have opened up a bit but she’s still keeping a few things sacred about her daughter, including her face and name.
+Mom aka G-Ma Tiny Harris was the first to announce the arrival of her granddaughter back in December, writing “Congratulations to my 1st 💙 my LuvBug @zonniquejailee”.

+Super sweet!
+For the ladies, how was it for you settling into motherhood?
+Was the transition difficult at first?

 Comments